-- The provider has the option to arrange for training by healthcare professionals regarding the health care and safety needs of the individual. - Additional Life Sharing staff could be anyone who is directly providing the Life Sharing service who is trained in the individual's care. - Overseeing access to and coordination of medical care including assisting the host family with medical appointments and maintaining documentation related to health care; - The RN or LPN is responsible to help the family with medical appointments, such as accompanying the individual on the appointment, setting the appointment up, etc. - The nurse is responsible for maintaining the documentation related to the individual's health care needs. - Being promptly available to the host family for consultation on an as needed basis - The policy, protocol, or job description must also consist of how the RN or LPN will be available to meet or respond to the host family's request, within at least 15 minutes. - The host family must be able to call and get a response from the RN or LPN 24 hours a day. - Example: Oncall - Emergency situations must be handled by calling 9-1-1.
+- License: The agency must be licensed under 55 Pa.
+Code Chapter 6500 for Family Living Homes as applicable. - At least one staff person (direct, contracted, or in a consulting capacity) must be a Registered Nurse (RN) or Licensed Practical Nurse (LPN). - The RN or LPN will have the following responsibilities which must be documented, such as within the agency's policy, protocol, or job description, which consists of at minimum the following criteria: - Conducting and documenting routine monitoring and assessment of the participant's health and safety in coordination with the Life Sharing Specialist; - Routine monitoring is based on the needs of the individual as documented in their ISP. - Providing relevant health care and safety related training to the host family and any additional Life Sharing staff providing support in coordination with the Life Sharing Specialist; - The provider has the option to arrange for training by healthcare professionals regarding the health care and safety needs of the individual. - Additional Life Sharing staff could be anyone who is directly providing the Life Sharing service who is trained in the individual's care. - Overseeing access to and coordination of medical care including assisting the host family with medical appointments and maintaining documentation related to health care; - The RN or LPN is responsible to help the family with medical appointments, such as accompanying the individual on the appointment, setting the appointment up, etc. - The nurse is responsible for maintaining the documentation related to the individual's health care needs. - o Being promptly available to the host family for consultation on an as needed basis - The policy, protocol, or job description must also consist of how the RN or LPN will be available to meet or respond to the host family's request, within at least 15 minutes. - The host family must be able to call and get a response from the RN or LPN 24 hours a day. - Example: Oncall - Emergency situations must be handled by calling 9-1-1.